-If you have been posted to Finland from an EU or an EEA country, Switzerland or a country with which Finland has a social security agreement, you can remain covered by the social security laws of the country from which you were sent to Finland.
-In that case you need an A1 certificate for a posted employee from the country that has posted you.
-You will then earn a pension to that country for the period that you are posted to Finland.
+If you have been posted to Finland from an EU or an EEA country, Switzerland or a country with which Finland has a social security agreement, you can remain covered by the social security laws of the country from which you were sent to Finland under certain conditions.
+In that case you need a certificate for a posted worker from the country that has posted you (an A1 certificate in the EU country).
+You will then earn a pension also to that country for the period that you are posted to Finland.

 Example: French worker

-A French employer posts its employee who has been working in France to Finland for one year.
-The employee has been issued an A1 certificate for a posted employee by the authorities in France.
-The employee is insured in France (not in Finland under the Employees Pensions Act).
+A French employer posts its worker who has been working in France to Finland for one year.
+The worker has been issued an A1 certificate for a posted worker by the authorities in France.
+The worker is not insured in Finland under the Employees Pensions Act).

-However, if Finnish social security laws were applied to you when your posting to Finland began, you have to be insured in Finland under the Employees Pensions Act.
+However, if Finnish social security laws or the social security laws of another EU country were applied to you when your posting to Finland began, you have to be insured in Finland under the Employees Pensions Act.

-A Japanese employer posts its worker, who works in Japan, to Finland for 11 months.
-The worker will work for the Japanese employer’s Finnish subsidiary in Finland.
-The worker is not to be insured in Finland under the Employees Pensions Act.
+A Brazilian employer posts its worker, who works in Brazil, to Finland for 11 months.
+The worker will work for the Brazilian employer’s Finnish subsidiary in Finland.
+The worker is not to be insured in Finland under the Employees Pensions Act (TyEL).

-If the worker works in Finland fore more than two years, the Japanese employer must apply for an exemption from the obligation to insure from the Finnish Centre for Pensions.
+However, if the Brazilian worker works in Finland fore more than two years, the employer can apply to the Finnish Centre for Pensions for an exemption to take out insurance under TyEL.
 The exemption can be granted for a total period of five years at the most, counting from the date on which the worker first started to work in Finland.
 This requires that that the employer has taken out pension insurance for the worker elsewhere.